General paresis of the insane; General paralysis of the insane; Paralytic dementia

 The health care provider will perform a physical exam and ask about your medical history.
 During the exam, the doctor may check your nervous system function.
 Mental function tests will also be done.

 Tests that may be ordered to detect syphilis in the body include:

 Tests of the nervous system may include:

-The goals of treatment are to cure the infection and slow the disorder from getting worse.
+The goals of treatment are to cure the infection and slow the disorder and prevent further damage.
 The provider will prescribe penicillin or other antibiotics to treat the infection.
 Treatment will likely continue until the infection has completely cleared.